 Impact Simple Collision Trigger

-The Impact Simple Collision Trigger is similar to the normal Impact Collision Trigger, but it does not receive any collision data (such as velocity or the object that was collided with) from the collision message.
+The Impact Simple Collision Trigger is similar to the normal Impact Collision Trigger, but it does not receive any collision data (such as velocity or the object that was collided with).
 You should only use this in cases where you do not need detailed collision data and high performance is necessary.

 Impact Speculative Collision Trigger

-The Impact Speculative Collision Trigger is a special trigger that attempts to handle scenarios that the normal Impact Collision Trigger may not register due to its use of OnCollisionEnter.
+The Impact Speculative Collision Trigger is a special trigger that acts similarly to the normal Impact Collision Trigger, but attempts to handle scenarios that may not register due to the Impact Collision Trigger's use of OnCollisionEnter.
 For example:

 - A large, long object that falls over, but stays in contact with the ground the entire time and so does not trigger an OnCollisionEnter message when it hits the ground.